thim81/openapi-format/readme.md

 => **unusedComponents**: Refers to a list of [reusable component types]( https://spec.openapis.org/oas/v3.0.3.html#components-object), from which unused items will be removed.

 This option allows you to strip the OpenAPI document from any unused items of the targeted `components` types.
-An item in the list of OpenAPI `components` that is not referenced as `$ref`, will get marked and removed from the OpenAPI document.
+Any item in the list of OpenAPI `components` that is not referenced as `$ref`, will get marked and removed from the OpenAPI document.

 REMARK: We will recursively strip all unused components, with a maximum depth of 10 times.
 This means that "nested" components, that become unused, will also get removed